-With a menagerie of farmyard favourites on hand to pat, feed and frolic with, reconnecting with nature comes all too easy at Echo Farm Mount Gambier, making a short detour out of Mount Gambier a total no-brainer.
+With a menagerie of farmyard favourites on hand to pat, feed and frolic with, reconnecting with nature comes all too easy at Echo Farm Mount Gambier.

-Whether you're strolling at your own pace or taking a guided tour, meeting the locals here is a firm family favourite.
+Whether you're strolling at your own pace, taking a guided tour, or hosting a private function, meeting the locals here is a firm family favourite.

 Tracx Robe Adventure Tours offer customised guided MTB tours for all fitness levels across the area’s spectacular coastline and bush land, with 1.5-2hr tours that are long enough to take in some of the most iconic beaches and landmarks, but short enough to hold your kids’ attention.
 Expect knowledgeable guides, quality bikes and all the trimmings including helmets, gloves, and even a take-home drink bottle.